Lakes and Beaches Near Cincinnati

 Edgewater Beach, Cleveland

-Edgewater Park is a 240-acre park consisting of Edgewater Beach, Perkins Beach, the Marina, and Yacht Club.
-The park is easy to access with plenty of parking.
+Edgewater Park is a 240-acre park consisting of Edgewater Beach, Perkins Beach, the Marina, and the Yacht Club.
+The park is easy to access, with plenty of parking.
 Go fishing off the pier, take your bike on the Bikeway, or do yoga on the beach.

 Rent water sports equipment at the Nature Shop or grab a bite to eat at the Edgewater Beach House during the summer months.
 Don’t forget to snag a photo by the iconic Cleveland sign!